Home > Blog > What does PCB Mean: PCB Functions and Designing 2022

 Impedance control, crosstalk, and signal Integrity

-During routing it is essential to pay attention to critical signals and treat them properly right away, avoiding crosstalk or crosstalk problems because it is the electromagnetic field that is generated in a track when current flows, generates an exchange of energy from one track to another.
+During routing it is essential to pay attention to critical signals and treat them properly right away, avoiding crosstalk or crosstalk problems because it is the electromagnetic field that is generated in a track when current flows, generating an exchange of energy from one track to another.

 A good digital signal has fast transitions and logic levels that are clean and free of transient phenomena.